 Torso rotations: 10 rotations each direction.
 Improves spinal mobility and core flexibility.

 Cat-cow stretches: 10 repetitions.
-Improves spinal flexibility and reduces lower back stiffness.
+Improves spinal flexibility and reduces lower back stiffness that has accumulated from decades of sitting.

 Ankle circles: 10 circles each direction, each ankle.
-Maintains ankle mobility key for balance and walking.
+Maintains ankle mobility key for balance and walking, and ankle mobility declines steeply after 50 in men who have not deliberately maintained it.

 Hamstring stretch: 30 seconds each leg.
 Reduces lower back stress and improves flexibility.